TELEHEALTH

 I use a secure, HIPAA-compliant platform for therapy sessions.

-You’ll need a webcam, mic, and private internet (avoid public Wi-Fi).
+You will need a webcam, mic, and private internet (avoid public Wi-Fi).

 Location & Licensing